sardinachanx/Chain-Reaction/README.md

 ##Running the Game

 *As an app:*

-OSX: Download the zip in /dist and the /assets folder.
-Unpack the zip for the app, then go to "Show Package Contents" and copy the /assets folder into the /Contents/Resources folder.
+OSX: Download the zip in **/dist** and the **/assets** folder.
+Unpack the zip for the app, then **go to "Show Package Contents" and copy the /assets folder into the /Contents/Resources folder.** This is important, or else the game won't run.
 I'll find a better way to do this later.

 *In Eclipse:*

 Import the project into Eclipse.
 Right click on Properties, go to Build Path, find "lwjgl.jar" and choose the native library location to be the Slick folder.
 Run the GameEngine class.